sav-che/TL-2/Authors/Duggar, Benjamin Minge {std. Duggar}.md

-> [!cite] BHL link: this entry starts at [page 152](https://www.biodiversitylibrary.org/item/103835#page/162/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 152](https://www.biodiversitylibrary.org/page/33260140) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Duggar, Benjamin Minge (1872-1956), American botanist, mycologist, plant physiologist, and microbiologist, born 1 Sep 1872 at Gallion, Alabama, studied at the University of Alabama 1887-1889, later at Mississippi State University, B.S.
 1891, M.S.
 1892 at Alabama Polytechnic Institute, A.B. in 1894 and M.A. in 1895 at Harvard, at Cornell University 1896-1901, Ph.D.
 1898, with U.S.D.A.
 1901, professor of botany Univ.
-Missouri 1902-1907, College of Agriculture Cornell University 1907-1912, Washington University 1912-1927, professor of plant physiology at the University of Wisconsin 1927 until his retirement in 1943, died 10 Sep 1956 at New Haven, Conn. (*Duggar*).
+Missouri 1902-1907, College of Agriculture Cornell University 1907-1912, Washington University 1912-1927, professor of plant physiology at the University of Wisconsin 1927 until his retirement in 1943, died 10 Sep 1956 at New Haven, Conn.
+**Abbreviated name**: *Duggar*

 #### Herbarium and types